-"Shares", and each a "Share" ), and the listing of the Bonds on the SIX Swiss Exchange.
 Exchange Offer On March 25, 2021, the Company announced an exchange offer (the " Exchange Offer ") in respect of the outstanding CHF 60 million Convertible Bonds due 2022 (the " 2017/22 Bonds ").
 The press release and the "notice of a repurchase offer" containing the details of the Exchange Offer are incorporated in this Prospectus by reference.
-If the Exchange Offer is successful, the holders of the 2017/22 Bonds who have accepted the Exchange Offer will, for each of their 2017/22 Bond, receive one Bond and 26 Shares on the date the Exchange Offer is settled (the " Exchange Date ").
+The holders of the 2017/22 Bonds who have accepted the Exchange Offer will, for each of their 2017/22 Bond, receive one Bond and 26 Shares on the date the Exchange Offer is settled (the " Exchange Date ").
 The entire issuance of the Bonds is used for the settlement of the Exchange Offer.
 Principal Amount/ Denomination CHF 3,375 per Bond.
 Issue Price 100% of the Principal Amount.
 Interest Rate 7.50% per annum, payable semi-annually in arrears on February 17 and August 17, for the first time on August 17, 2021.
 The first interest payment on August 17, 2021 shall be CHF 126.5625 per Bond, as of the Bonds had been issued on February 17, 2021.
-Issue Date [May 4], 2021.
+Issue Date May 4, 2021.
 Maturity Date August 17, 2024.
 Redemption Price 100% of the Principal Amount.
-Initial Conversion Price CHF [] (115% of the Equity Reference Price; the Equity Reference Price means the lower of (a) the closing price of the Shares on the SIX Swiss Exchange on February 15, 2021 and (b) the average (mean) of the daily VWAP of one Share for the five (5) Trading Days immediately preceding (but excluding) the Exchange Date, but in the case of (a) or (b) not less CHF 2.50).
-Initial Conversion Ratio [] Shares per Bond.
+Conversion Price CHF 3.0029.
+Conversion Ratio 1,123.91243 Shares per Bond.
 Status Senior, unsecured.
-Form of the Bonds The Bonds will be issued as uncertificated securities ( Wertrechte ) in accordance with article 973c of the Swiss Code of Obligations (the " CO ") and registered as intermediated securities ( Bucheffekten ) in the main register ( Hauptregister ) with SIX SIS Ltd. Neither the Bondholders (as defined in the Terms of the Bonds) nor any other parties will have the right to request printing and physical delivery of individually certificated Bonds.
+Form of the Bonds The Bonds will be issued as uncertificated securities (Wertrechte) in accordance with article 973c of the Swiss Code of Obligations (the " CO ") and registered as intermediated securities (Bucheffekten) in the main register (Hauptregister) with SIX SIS Ltd. Neither the Bondholders (as defined in the Terms of the Bonds) nor any other parties will have the right to request printing and physical delivery of individually certificated Bonds.
 Early Redemption at the op- tion of the Issuer The Issuer may, by giving not less than 30 and not more than 60 calendar days' prior notice, redeem all but not only some of the outstanding Bonds at their Principal Amount, together with unpaid accrued interest, if any, at any time after the second anniversary of the Payment Date, if the volume weighted average price of a Share on each of at least 20 out of 30 consecutive Trading Days ending not earlier than 5 Trading Days prior to the giving of notice of redemption is at least 150% of the prevailing Conversion Price.
 Clean-up Call The Issuer may, by giving not less than 30 and not more than 60 calendar days' prior notice, redeem all but not only some of the outstanding Bonds at their Principal Amount, together with unpaid accrued interest, if any, at any time after the Payment Date and prior to the Maturity Date if less than 15% of the aggregate Principal Amount of the Bonds originally issued is outstanding.
 Assurances Negative pledge clause (with restrictions), pari passu clause, cross default clause (subject to CHF 3 million threshold), events of default clause, anti-dilution provision, all as provided in the Terms of the Bonds.
-Trading The Bonds are expected to be provisionally admitted to trading on the SIX Swiss Exchange as of [May 7], 2021.
+Trading The Bonds have been provisionally admitted to trading on the SIX Swiss Exchange as of May 7, 2021.
 The last trading day is expected to be August 15, 2024.
-C as of [Way 7] , 2021.
-The last frading day is expected to be August 15, 2024.
 Listing Listing of the Bonds will be applied for at the SIX Swiss Exchange.
 The Shares are listed on the SIX Swiss Exchange in accordance with the International Reporting Standard.
+Selling Restrictions United States of America, U.S. persons, European Economic Area, United Kingdom, in particular.
+See Selling Restrictions of this Prospectus.
+Governing Law and Jurisdiction - Swiss law; place of jurisdiction is the city of Zurich, Switzerland.